Ball Python Care 101 for Beginners

 Ball pythons are very long-lived snakes!
 They have an average lifespan of 30 to 40 years in captivity with proper care, a nutritious diet, and an adequately-sized enclosure.

-This means the baby ball python you get when you finish highschool could potentially live long enough to see your children and even your grandchildren being born!
+This means the baby ball python you get when you finish highschool could potentially live long enough to meet your children and even your grandchildren!

 Check out our in-depth article on how long ball pythons live and what sort of factors can increase or decrease their lifespan.